moorepants/dissertation/motioncapture.rst

 potentially allow us to see how the kinematic motions changed with respect to speeds, riders, maneuvers, etc. The first step in building a model like is to identify the independent and dependent variables.
 The dependent variables can be broken up into continuous variables and factors.
-Speeds the continuous variable, with riders, bicycles and maneuvers as the factors.
+Speed constitutes the continuous variable, with riders, bicycles and maneuvers as the factors.
 The independent variables are trickier because we recorded time histories, so various statistics need to be chosen.
 These could be things like the results of the PCA analyses, but more concrete the kinematic statistics potentially allow for more understanding.
 The PCA we did assumes nothing about the system being studied.
 For example, one statistic could be the standard deviation of various generalized coordinates.
 I never managed to get far with this as other things came up, but at least started thinking about the relevant statistics.
 The